Reregistered/ls-zbxstatsd/README.md

 	- API login credentials
 	- SQLite3 Host/Key pairing database file path.
 This prevents attempted re-add of already created items on startup.
 	- Zabbix application name
+	- ls-zbxstatsd commandline options (so you don't have to!)

 * Works with Zabbix proxy for stats collection
 	- May need to wait for proxy to pick up new item configuration, based on zabbix_proxy.conf settings, before new values will show up.